 We work alongside individuals and families to create a supportive environment- by listening and building relationships- empowering them to define and pursue their goal.
-LSA Provides shelter, supportive services, housings solutions and access to a continuum of community supports to individuals and families experiencing homelessness and those at risk.
+We provides shelter, supportive services, housings solutions and access to a continuum of community supports to more than 1,000 individuals and families at risk for and experiencing homelessness each year.

 Incorporated in 1984, Lynn Shelter Association (LSA) has developed shelter programs, case-management services and housing opportunities for homeless individuals and families throughout the North Shore of Boston.
 During our 32 years of taking care of homeless people, our mission has remained focused on providing care, compassion and tools to help our guests open the door to a home of their own.
 We are committed to ensuring access to our services and to educating the community about our programs and the impact of homelessness in our society.

-LSA’s services are free to our guests.
-We provide shelter and care to approximately 800 individuals and 120 homeless families each year.
-Our Adult Emergency Shelter serves 600 people annually, with 44 beds available year round.
+Our programs and services are free to our guests.
+We provide shelter and supportive services to more than 1,000 homeless individuals and families each year.
+Our Adult Emergency Shelter serves more than 500 homeless people each year alone, with 44 beds available year round.
 During the winter season, when more people seek shelter with us, we offer additional sleeping space on mats.

 HOW LYNN SHELTER ASSOCIATION HAS GROWN TO MEET COMMUNITY NEEDS